awsdocs/aws-cloud9-user-guide/doc_source/setup-enterprise.md

-# Enterprise Setup for AWS Cloud9<a name="setup-enterprise"></a>
+# Enterprise setup for AWS Cloud9<a name="setup-enterprise"></a>

 This topic explains how to use [AWS Single Sign\-On \(SSO\)](https://aws.amazon.com/single-sign-on/) to enable one or more AWS accounts to use AWS Cloud9 within an enterprise\.
-To set up to use AWS Cloud9 for any other usage pattern, see [Setting Up AWS Cloud9](setting-up.md) for the correct instructions\.
+To set up to use AWS Cloud9 for any other usage pattern, see [Setting up AWS Cloud9](setting-up.md) for the correct instructions\.

 These instructions assume that you have \(or will have\) administrative access to the organization in AWS Organizations\.
 If you don't already have administrative access to the organization in AWS Organizations, see your AWS account administrator\.
 For more information, see the following resources:
 +  [Managing Access Permissions for Your AWS Organization](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_permissions_overview.html) in the *AWS Organizations User Guide* \(AWS SSO requires the use of AWS Organizations\)